vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

   my focus within work will be on things related to LiftIgniter customers and infrastructure.
-Outside of these, I will try to be responsive on Slack and work email on Wednesday and Friday, but will not be pursuing active work unless time-sensitive.
+Outside of these, I will try to be responsive on Slack and work email on Wednesday and Friday, but will not be pursuing active work unless time-sensitive or necessary to meet my hours obligations.

+  UPDATE 2025-03-27: It turned out that I ended up largely treating Wednesday and Friday as interchangeable with Monday, Tuesday, and Thursday, partly because the nature of cyclic personal chores (that had a higher frequency in the winter) made it hard to maintain a discipline of inter-day differences.

 * (change in terms of being more relaxed) For the weekends, while I will aspire to follow the same rules as before, I'll be a bit looser